GQAdonis/genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 ## **Section 4: Dynamic Data: The State Management Schema**

-FCP enforces a clean separation between the UI's structure (layout) and its dynamic data (state).
+GUP enforces a clean separation between the UI's structure (layout) and its dynamic data (state).

 ### **4.1.
 The `state` Object: A Centralized Data Store**